 Drop Stitch is a story of multiple journeys that all are interpendent for survival.

-Despite marginalization by the majority of their white cohorts in the suffrage movement, these amazing women continued to forge the way for not just their rights but for those of future generations.
+Despite marginalization by the majority of their white cohorts in the suffrage movement, many amazing women continued to forge the way, not just for their rights, but also for those of future generations.

 Their work and fortitude, from before emancipation through the civil rights movement and into our present time, is a shining example to all, and an outstanding model to the younger generations forging ahead today, in a world that is still behind the curve.

 But the fight for a “Square Deal” did not end at the signing of the 19th amendment for African American women, as it did for white women.
-The significant work and contributions of the next generations through the civil rights movement, including highlighting the march in Selma, will also be discussed.
+The significant work and contributions of the next generations through the civil rights movement, including highlighting the march in Selma through concerns today, will also be examined.